 admin.lak@ebor.academy | 01904 806444

-• At Lakeside, we aim to provide a PE curriculum that pupils from Reception to Year 6 not only enjoy but also allows them to experience a range of activities that help them to develop their health, fitness and wellbeing.
+At Lakeside, we aim to provide a PE curriculum that pupils from Reception to Year 6 not only enjoy but also allows them to experience a range of activities that help them to develop their health, fitness and wellbeing.
 With an exciting and inclusive PE curriculum that focuses on the fundamental movement skills, we aim to inspire and enthuse all pupils and staff into a love of sport and physical activity.
 We endeavour to create many opportunities for competitive sport within and out of school with a primary focus on striving to better our own goals and targets.
-Our school virtues of respect, resilience and self-belief are at the forefront of every PE lesson and are key values that are delivered through sport.
+Our school virtues of ‘teamwork’, ‘be determined’ and ‘be kind’ are at the forefront of every PE lesson and are key values that are delivered through sport.

 We intend that every child leaves our school with the competence, knowledge and understanding of how to lead healthy, active lifestyles and they are intrinsically motivated to continue to make good choices with regards to their health and physical activity throughout their lives.

 Children at Lakeside Primary Academy receive two lessons of PE every week; one delivered by the class teacher and one delivered by our sports specialist.
-Lessons are taken from a varied, carefully considered and bespoke PE curriculum map which focuses on the progression of skills throughout all sports.
+Lessons are taken from a varied, carefully considered and bespoke PE curriculum map which focuses on developing fundamental movement skills through the mastery of application.

 Staff CPD has and will continue to be a priority as we ensure that children continually receive high quality PE lessons, therefore ensuring the sustainability of the subject.